apache/apisix-website/website/blog/2021/06/03/experience-share-from-Apache-APISIX-committer.md

 **Q: What would you like to say to the students who want to participate in Summer of Programming 2021?**

-**Shuyang Wu**: I hope you'll sign up, don't have too many worries, talk to the community more, everyone is very friendly, and enjoy the three-month development experience.
+**Shuyang**: I hope you'll sign up, don't have too many worries, talk to the community more, everyone is very friendly, and enjoy the three-month development experience.

 ## Sharing Guest: Zeping Bai